PhysicalBit7/notes/docs/OOP/34_Multiway_Trees.md

 ## B*, B+, R Trees

-* .term[B* trees] work like B-tree, except that nodes must remain 2/3 full at all times.
+* B* trees] work like B-tree, except that nodes must remain 2/3 full at all times.
 (Average utilization becomes 81%.)

-* .term[B+ trees] try to optimize traversals with respect to secondary storage by only storing data at the leaves, and using internal nodes as an "index".
+* B+ trees] try to optimize traversals with respect to secondary storage by only storing data at the leaves, and using internal nodes as an "index".

   * Essentially they are just B-trees (indexes) with a linked-list "added" at the leaf-level.
   * In-order traversal can be performed at the leaf level only (it is a linked list!)

-* .term[R-trees] represent spatial (2-D or 3-D) data.
+* R-trees] represent spatial (2-D or 3-D) data.

 ---

 ## V/H Trees (or Red-Black Trees)

 * If you restrict a B tree so that the order is small, it can be used for efficient search trees in memory.
-    * Order 4 trees are often used (called .term[2-3-4] trees).
+    * Order 4 trees are often used (called 2-3-4] trees).
 * Due to the overhead of the unused storage in each node, you might want to eliminate it and use a strict binary tree.
 * We can do both.
-* .term[Red-black trees] (or .term[vertical-horizontal trees]) do this by maintaining two kinds of links (designated by a flag).
+* Red-black trees] (or vertical-horizontal trees]) do this by maintaining two kinds of links (designated by a flag).
 * One kind links to _children_, the other links to other node elements _within the same logical B-tree node_.

 * See Drozdek 337-352.